Disney Vacation Club

 - You are able to plan your vacations well in advance — ideally 7 to 11 months out.

 Generally only the newest resorts are available for immediate purchase directly through Disney.
 You can ask Disney to put you on a waiting list to purchase the other resorts, though they are supposedly “sold out.”
-If Disney exercises its “right of first refusal” on a resale, it will often turn around and sell the contract at current full market rates to the next person on the waiting list.
+If Disney exercises its “right of first refusal” on a resale, or it gets back points through foreclosure, it will turn around and sell those points at current full market rates to the next person on the waiting list.

 You can also purchase any of the resorts from current owners who want to get rid of their memberships, through the resale market.
 If your offer is too low, Disney will exercise its “right of first refusal” and buy it out from under you — which is nice for the seller, but a waste of the buyer’s time.
 Be sure to research before making your offer, so that you have a reasonable expectation of actually getting the contract.

-According to my calculations, the long-term value of a DVC membership is very similar whether you buy a resale or the newest resort direct from Disney, unless Disney is currently offering a significant incentive on new sales, which may affect those results slightly.
-For that reason I think the decision to go with a resale vs. buying from Disney should take into account which resort you want, how much you are willing to pay up front (which will usually be a lot less with a resale) and how long a contract you want (through 2042, 2054, etc.).
+According to our calculations, the long-term value of a DVC membership is somewhat similar whether you buy a resale of one of the older resorts that expires soon, or the newest resort direct from Disney.
+This varies depending on exactly how much you pay for the resale.
+When comparing buying a new resort direct vs. one a recent resort like Saratoga or Animal Kingdom, resale is a much better value.
+For that reason we think the decision to go with a resale vs. buying from Disney should take into account which resort you want, how much you are willing to pay up front (which will usually be a lot less with a resale) and how long a contract you want (through 2042, 2054, etc.).

-If purchasing directly from Disney, normally you must buy at least 160 points.
-It is possible to purchase less than 160 points through a resale.
+If purchasing directly from Disney, normally you must buy at least 100 points.
+It is possible to purchase less than 100 points through resale, though small contracts have much higher demand and lower supply on the resale market, making them less attractively priced for buyers.
 For years the minimum purchase requirement was 150 points, so there are quite a few 150-point contracts that may come up for resale.
 Also, some owners have purchased “add-ons” of as few as 25 points, which they may choose to sell off at some point.

 As of March 21, 2011, newly purchased resale points do not have the same privileges as points purchased directly from Disney.
 Resale points are valid for reservations at Disney Vacation Club resorts, RCI exchanges, Club Cordial and Club Intrawest.
 Resale points are not valid for making reservations within the Disney Collection (including all non-DVC Disney resorts at Disneyland and Walt Disney World, Disney Cruise Line, Disney resorts outside the US), the Concierge Collection (about a dozen high-end hotels and resorts that have a direct relationship with DVC) or the Adventurer Collection (Adventures by Disney).